-Ken has transactional experience across a wide range of industries and sectors including infrastructure, real estate, private equity, funds management, investment banking and financial services.
-He has also previously been seconded to a key client of the firm and understands the pressures on the client's side of the desk.
+He commenced his work at Herbert Smith Freehills in the Sydney office and has domestic and cross-border transactional experience across a wide range of sectors including financial services, technology, healthcare, private equity, funds management, infrastructure and real estate.
+Ken has also previously been seconded to an important client of the firm and understands the pressures on the client's side of the desk.

-- The Carlyle Group on its proposed A$120 million acquisition of Pioneer Credit by way of scheme of arrangement and A$130 million debt acquisition
+- The Carlyle Group on its proposed $120 million acquisition of Pioneer Credit by way of scheme of arrangement and $130m debt acquisition

-- ERM Power on its A$617 million acquisition by Shell Energy Australia by way of scheme of arrangement
+- ERM Power on its $617 million acquisition by Shell Energy Australia by way of scheme of arrangement

 - Aristocrat Leisure Limited on various aspects of its global corporate restructure

-- Atlantic Gold Corporation on its A$768 million acquisition by St Barbara Limited and associated A$490 million rights issue
+- Atlantic Gold Corporation on its $768 million acquisition by St Barbara Limited and associated $490m rights issue

-- Atlassian on Australian aspects of a corporate governance project
+- Atlassian on various aspects of a corporate governance project

 - Pacific Current Group in relation to an unsolicited proposed scheme of arrangement by a US asset management firm